Kitchener-Conestoga stays blue as much of the province follows suit - ObserverXtra

-Mike Harris Jr., the Tory candidate for Kitchener-Conestoga, rode to victory as part of the blue wave that swept the province Thursday night.
+Mike Harris Jr., the Tory candidate for Kitchener-Conestoga, rode to victory as part of the blue wave that swept the province June 7.
 The Progressive Conservatives turned widespread public hostility towards Kathleen Wynne’s Liberals into a solid majority, taking 76 of 124 seats and making Doug Ford the new premier.

 For Harris, the son of the former Ontario premier Mike Harris, this will be his first foray into politics as an elected official.